chrisjm/scavenger-hunt/PLAN.md

 - **Group-scoped experience**
   - Make the scavenger hunt experience operate within a selected _group_ context.
   - Users can belong to multiple groups and switch their active group.
-  - Leaderboard, community feed, and high-level stats should be viewable per group.
+  - Leaderboard, community feed, and high-level stats are **always** scoped to the active group (no global view).
 - **Admin-controlled group creation**
   - Only admins can create groups.
   - Non-admin users can join existing groups but cannot create new ones.
-- **Onboarding requirement**
+- **Onboarding requirement (hard block)**
-  - When a user joins the game (first login), they must input at least one group to join before accessing the main experience.
-Error if they input an invalid group name.
+  - When a user joins the game (first login), they must successfully join at least one valid group (via name/code) before accessing the main experience.
+  - The app hard-blocks the main experience until a valid group membership exists.

 ---